-The Company has entered into Mongolian government land leases on some of its investment properties.
-The Company, as a lessee, has determined, based on an evaluation of the terms and conditions of the arrangements, that these land leases meet the definition of an investment property and has classified them as such.
-At inception, these leases are recognized at the lower of the fair value of the property and the present value of the minimum lease payments.
+From a lessee point of view, the Company has entered into Mongolian government land leases on some of its investment properties.
+The Company, as a lessee, has determined, based on an evaluation of the terms and conditions of the arrangements, that these land leases meet the definition of an investment property and has classified them as such; therefore, the fair value model is applied to those assets, and gains and losses on changes in fair value are recorded in profit or loss.
+The payments on these leases are nominal, and are therefore exempt from recognition as low-value leases.

-The Company has entered into commercial and residential property leases on its investment properties.
+The Company has also entered into commercial and residential property leases on its investment properties.
 The Company as a lessor, has determined, based on an evaluation of the terms and conditions of the arrangements, that it retains the significant risks and rewards of ownership of these properties and therefore accounts for these agreements as operating leases.